 In my experience, sensitivity is at the skin surface rather than much deeper though of course, poking about as you try to find deqi can be sore if you don’t know what you’re doing.

-local.
+The point has three main actions, being nourishing, clearing and local.
 Nourishing and Clearing are actually two sides of the same coin.

 It moves and invigorates the uterus and its Blood.

-It strengthens the actions of the genitals.
+Liver 8 strengthens the actions of the genitals.

 Deficiency in the lower abdomen energy can lead to anal bleeding, spermatorrhoea and nocturnal emissions: this point helps them all, as well as some forms of impotence.